Azure/azure-quickstart-templates/moodle-autoscale-caching/README.md

 - Private virtual network for frontend instances
 - Controller instance running cron and handling syslog for the autoscaled site
 - Load balancer to balance across the autoscaled instances
-- Postgres or MySQL database
+- Postgres, MS SQL or MySQL database
 - Azure Redis instance for Moodle caching
 - ObjectFS in Azure blobs (Moodle sitedata)
 - Three Elasticsearch VMs for search indexing in Moodle